kapistelijaKrisu/FullstackForum/doc/backlog.md

 ## after summer

 ### priority
-- postcount,name..other details to category -backend done
+- cursor to change when hovering on category link ui
 - paging
 - disable posts further commenting as well / mod can do it
 - delete comments and name variables of cat/post/com